wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-miscellaneous-considerations-oracle-virtual-machine-images.md

 <properties
-pageTitle="Considerations for using Oracle VM images | Windows Azure" description="Learn about supported configurations and limitations for an Oracle VM on Windows Server in Azure before you deploy." services="virtual-machines" documentationCenter=""
+pageTitle="Considerations for using Oracle VM images | Azure" description="Learn about supported configurations and limitations for an Oracle VM on Windows Server in Azure before you deploy." services="virtual-machines" documentationCenter=""